cesinco/trade-partners-by-state/README.md

 ## Output

-The resulting images that the notebook geenrates are the following
+The resulting images that the notebook generates are the following

 ![export_countries_by_state.png](./images/export_countries_by_state.png)